 STUDENT ACCESS TO PERSONAL RECORDS

-Each student has a right to access his or her academic record.
+Each student has a right of access to his or her academic record.
 All requests from individual students to view their student file should be referred to Student Administration who will make appropriate arrangements for supervised access.

 DISCLAIMER